core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 \[ The editor is asked to remove this section before publication. \]

+* Changes since draft-ietf-core-echo-request-tag-04:

+    * Editorial fixes

+        - Moved paragraph on collision-free encoding of data in the token to Security Considerations and rephrased it
+        - "easiest" -> "one easy"

 * Changes since draft-ietf-core-echo-request-tag-03:

     * Mention token processing changes in title